troyamelotte/CustomTypescriptPathfinding/readme.md

 ## Custom Typescript Pathfinding Algorithm

-I built this in around 5 hours o n a Monday Night.
+I built this in around 5 hours on a Monday Night.
 The goal was to test a pathfinding algorithm I had been thinking about for a while.
 This whole thing was done completely from scratch with no research into other pathfinding algorithms.

 ### How it works: